 (or other amounts in approximately the same ratio).

 Preparation 1: (Common Kitchen Procedure)

-Put together in a glass container so that the root is fully immersed in alcohol (the root can be piled on smaller pieces).
+Put together in a glass container so that the root is completely immersed in alcohol (the root can be piled on smaller pieces).
 Let stand in a dark place (not in the fridge) for at least 14 days.
 Excessive coldness slows down.
 Sometimes shake.
 When the leaching is complete, pour the tincture into a suitable container.
-Dried slices greatly swell during leaching and still retain a considerable amount of tincture and active substances, but this can not be avoided in this simple way of leaching.
-The tincture is best stored in a dark and cold place (typically a fridge), it has a long shelf life.
+Dried slices greatly swell during leaching and still retain a considerable amount of tincture and active ingredients, but this can not be avoided in this simple way of leaching.
+Tincture is best stored in a dark and cold place (typically a fridge), it has a long shelf life.

 Preparation 2: (laboratory procedure)

 It is used in small quantities.
 Dosage depends on purpose, but doses are usually from just 10 drops to a small drop (5ml).
 Even in small amounts, ginseng is beneficial.
-It is best to take tincture in the morning before eating in clear water, which gives an interesting flavor but can be added to other beverages (not milk).
+It is best to take tincture in the morning before eating in clean water, which gives an interesting flavor but can be added to other beverages (not milk).

 The effects of ginseng are more extensive and more balanced than conventional caffeine-based drinks.
-Alcohol in tincture does not pose a health hazard - in small quantities it may even be slightly beneficial to health.
+Alcohol in tincture does not pose a health risk - in a small amount it may even be slightly beneficial to health.
 The combination of ginseng and alcohol is a chapter in itself.